cl8n/vscode-osu-wiki-markdown-preview/README.md

 # osu! wiki markdown preview

 This extension simulates the osu! website in the markdown preview window.
+You should enable this extension in your osu-wiki workspace, but disable it globally.

 Assets used in this project are modified versions of those in the [osu-web repository](https://github.com/ppy/osu-web).
 The fonts "Inter" and "Torus" are not included in this repository but should be added under `share/inter` and `share/torus` respectively to build the extension.